openenergysolutions/dss_rs/README.md

 ## Summary

-This crate provides a non-`unsafe` (re: safe) Rust API on top of `unsafe` bindings to the OpenDSS C API by DSS_Extensions.
+This crate provides a Rusty API on top of `unsafe` bindings to the OpenDSS C API by DSS_Extensions.

 This project is unaffiliated with the DSS_Extensions organization.